LorenEteval/Furious/README.md

 ## Install

-> Note: Due to better binary files compatibility on Windows, if you are Windows user, you can skip this section and
+> Note: Due to better binary files compatibility on Windows platform, Windows users can skip this section and
-> download zip file in the release page that contains pre-built binaries.
-Otherwise you need to follow the instructions
+> download zip file in the [release](https://github.com/LorenEteval/Furious/releases) page that contains
-> below.
+> pre-built binaries.
+Otherwise you need to follow the instructions below.

 ### Core Building Tools